abdelrahman-abied/showcase_tutorial/README.md

 }
 ```

-If you want to start the `ShowCaseView` as soon as your UI built up then use below code.
+If you want to start the `showcase_tutorial` as soon as your UI built up then use below code.

 ```dart
 WidgetsBinding.instance.addPostFrameCallback((_) =>